Jaja321/Moodify/README.md

-A react app that connects to your spotify account and guesses your mood based on your recently played tracks.
+A React app that uses Spotify's API to create a playlist of tracks that match your selected "mood" and genres.